Yanaon: Election results of 1948

 Notable Municipal Councillors were, Bezawada Bapa Naidou, Diwan Bouloussou Soubramaniam Sastroulou, Kamichetty Venougopala Rao Naidou, Samatam Krishnayya, Madimchetty Satianandam, Kamichetty Savithiry and Kamichetty Sri Parassourama Varaprassada Rao Naidu.

 Glimpse of Official Holidays

 As per the decret dated 20 August 1947 the official holidays in French India (except Chandernagore) were given below:

+Yanam-Neelapalli Bridge

+The Yanam-Neelapalli bridge also called the Yanam Bridge over the 'Ātreya branch' (Korangi) of Godavari was constructed in the early 20th century.
+The 2nd Viscount Goschen, then Governor of Madras Presidency laid the foundation stone for the bridge on 10 December 1927.
+A report of Madras presidency's administration in 1928 mentioned that Governor Goschent left Madras on 4 December 1927 to lay the foundation.
+Madimchetty Bapanna donated some lands leading to the bridge for road construction.